naninovel/docs/docs/en/guide/compatibility.md

 ## Exceptions

 At least "Explicitly Thrown Exceptions Only" level is required for `Enable Exceptions` option in "Publishing Settings" (selected by default).
 The setting is only applicable for [WebGl builds](https://docs.unity3d.com/Manual/webgl-building).
 "None" level is not supported.

+## Story Editor

+The embedded Story Editor requires at least Windows 10 build 1809 with an x86-64 CPU, or macOS 11 (Big Sur) with an Apple Silicon (ARM64) CPU.
+Linux, as well as ARM-based Windows and x86-based Apple devices, are not supported; however, you can still use the [web version](https://naninovel.com/editor) of the Story Editor on those platforms.